About Me

 Abridged Biography

 I am Cyrus Cousins, a postdoctoral scholar at the Duke and Carnegie Mellon Universities, with professors Walter Sinnott-Armstrong, Jana Schaich Borg, Vincent Conitzer, and Hoda Heidari, and formerly a visiting assistant professor at Brown University, where I also completed my doctoral studies under the tutelage of Eli Upfal.
 Before arriving at Brown University, I earned my undergraduate degree in computer science, mathematics, and biology from Tufts University.
 Known to some as The Count of Monte Carlo, I study all manner of problems involving sampling, randomization, and learning in data science and beyond, with a particular interest in uniform convergence theory and the rigorous treatment of fair machine learning.
-My work studies theoretical bounds on generalization error in exotic settings, and applies such bounds to tasks of real-world interest, most notably in data science, empirical game theory, and fair machine learning.
+In particular, my work treats theoretical bounds on generalization error in exotic settings, and applies such bounds to tasks of real-world interest, most notably in data science, empirical game theory, and fair machine learning.

 My dissertation Bounds and Applications of Concentration of Measure in Fair Machine Learning and Data Science received the Joukowsky Outstanding Dissertation Prize, and I have been awarded the Dean's Faculty Fellowship visiting assistant professorship at Brown University and the CDS Postdoctoral Fellowship postdoctoral scholarship at the University of Massachusetts Amherst.